jangler/ytool/README.md

 	Usage: ytool title <url>

-	Print the title of the video at <url>.
+	Print the title of the video or playlist at <url>.

 Examples
 --------